5 takeaways from the new Post-16 Education and Skills paper | NCFE

 David Rowley David Rowley Product Manager for Technical Education, NCFE

-Here, I’ll outline the five key things that you need to know from the white paper.
+Here, I’ll outline the five key things that you need to know from the white paper and subsequent consultation response.

 1. The 16-19 qualification landscape is being simplified